Aarno-Labs/micropatch-bench/README.md

 ## Benchmark Patch Details

-We are in the progress of classifying each patched vulnerability and the properties of the patch relating to the original program, i.e., modifies dataflow or control flow, exits program, etc.  We will make this available soon.
+We are in the process creating a document that presents a classification for each patched vulnerability and the properties of the patch relating to the original program, i.e., modifies dataflow or control flow, exits program, etc.  We will make this available soon.

 ## Delete Docker Images